Network organizational structure: Definition, best practices & examples

 In a network structure, there are fewer hierarchical levels and a wider span of control.
 Decision-making and ideas flow from the bottom up.

-This decentralized method allows everyone to understand their responsibilities and what management expects.
-It promotes both faster decision-making and innovation throughout the organization.
+This decentralized method allows everyone to understand their responsibilities and what management expects, promoting faster decision-making and innovation throughout the organization.

 Non-bureaucratic executives

-Empowered leaders strive to reduce unnecessary bureaucracy and excessive control.
-This gives more autonomy to individual network entities.
-Adopting this approach enables a lean management structure.
-It also fosters a culture of trust and empowerment among employees.
-It also allows executives to concentrate on more high-level decisions.
+Empowered leaders strive to reduce unnecessary bureaucracy and excessive control, giving more autonomy to individual network entities.
+Adopting this approach enables a lean management structure and fosters a culture of trust and empowerment among employees, allowing executives to concentrate on high-level decisions.

 Coordination and control